 Under 3 weeks left: Obama in closing stretch of presidency

-His last presidential vacation behind him, Barack Obama is entering the closing stretch of his term, an eleventh-hour push to tie up loose ends and put finishing touches on his legacy before handing the reins to President-elect Donald Trump.
-Obama returns to Washington at midday Monday from Hawaii with less than three weeks remaining in his presidency.
+His last presidential vacation behind him, Barack Obama is entering the closing stretch of his presidency, an eleventh-hour push to tie up loose ends and put finishing touches on his legacy before handing the reins to President-elect Donald Trump.
+Obama returns to Washington midday Monday from Hawaii with about two-dozen work days left.

 Add your comments below